-Our total operating expenses for the three months ended March 31, 2022 decreased by \$10.5 million, or 3%, over the prior year comparable period.
-This decrease was a result of several factors, including lower sales and marketing expenses due to a decrease in sales commissions from lower revenues on products subject to revenue-sharing agreements and lower third-party call center support (a component of compensation and benefits expenses) within our Consumer Services and B2B Services segments.
+Our total operating expenses for the three months ended June 30, 2022 were roughly flat relative to the prior year comparable period and decreased by \$9.2 million, or 1%, for the six months ended June 30, 2022 year-over-year.
+The decrease in total operating expenses for the six months ended June 30, 2022 was a result of several factors, including lower sales and marketing expenses principally due to a decrease in sales commissions from lower revenues on products subject to revenue-sharing agreements and reduced marketing spend associated with GO2bank, and lower compensation and benefits expenses principally due to lower employee stock-based compensation and third-party call center support costs within our Consumer Services and B2B Services segments.

+Our third-party call center support costs have decreased in part due to a decline in active accounts, but also as a result of our efforts to improve our customer service over the course of 2021.
 In 2021, we increased our third-party call center support costs to meet the increased demand in our customer service center in an effort to improve our customers' overall experience.
-We have benefited from these improvements with our customers, which resulted in lower third-party call center costs in the first quarter of 2022.
-These decreases were partially offset by an increase in processing expenses within our B2B Services segment associated with the growth of certain BaaS account programs, and year-over-year growth in transaction losses, a component within other general and administrative expenses.
-The increase in transaction losses was the result of increases in gross dollar volume in our B2B Services segment and the increasing customer adoption of our overdraft protection services in our Consumer Services segment since its introduction in early 2021.
+Benefits from these improvements with our customers included reduced third-party call center costs in the first half of 2022.

+During the three months ended June 30, 2022, we have also seen meaningful improvements in overall transaction losses (a component within other general and administrative expenses) compared to the prior year period, in part as a result of decreases in gross dollar volume across the enterprise, but also from improvements in operational efficiencies to more effectively manage customer disputes and fraud.
+These decreases were offset primarily due to an increase in processing expenses within our B2B Services segment associated with the growth of certain BaaS account programs, and the \$13 million legal settlement agreed to with Republic Bank as a result of our inability to consummate the Tax Refund Solutions acquisition (a component within other general and administrative expenses).

 We intend to continue to make growth-oriented investments and incur other expenditures that will benefit our financial results in 2022 and beyond.
-Our growth-oriented investments are focused on marketing efforts for our GO2bank product and building a modern and scalable core banking and card management platform that reduces our reliance on third-party processors and increases our ability to innovate and preserve margins.
+Our growth-oriented investments are focused on increasing marketing initiatives in support of our GO2bank product for the remainder of the year and building a modern and scalable core banking and card management platform that reduces our reliance on third-party processors and increases our ability to innovate and preserve margins.
 To support our efforts in building a modern banking platform, we expect our software license and hosting costs, a component of other general and administrative expenses, and salary and wage expenses, a component of compensation and benefits expenses to increase year-over-year.
+We also expect to invest in and incur additional expenses in connection with our anti-money laundering program, including improvements to our compliance controls, policies and procedures.